Radiation Pressure Driven Galactic Winds from Self-Gravitating Discs: Extended Disc, Bulge and Dark Matter Halo

-Importantly, even if $f_0$ is large enough that the flow is bound, one may still observe an outgoing wind from a starburst galaxy for two reasons.
-First, there is a region of parameter space where the time to reach the turning point $t_{\rm turn}$ is larger than the time for the starburst to deplete its gas supply $t_\star=M_g/{\rm SFR}$ (see eq.~\ref{tstar}).
-Since $t_{\rm turn}/t_\star\sim(z_{\rm turn}/r_D) t_c/t_\star$ (see eq.~\ref{tc}), $z_{\rm turn}/r_D\gtrsim60r_{D,\,1kpc}^{-1/2} f_{g,0.5}^{-0.4}\Sigma_0^{0.1}$ is required for $t_{\rm turn}/t_\star\gtrsim1$.
-Second, an observable flow along the line of sight to a non-edge-on disk can have a maximum velocity $v_{\rm max}$ that is comparable to $v_{\infty}$ in equation (\ref{terminal01}), even though the flow is bound on large scales ($z_{\rm turn}$) by the dark matter halo.
+Importantly, even if $f_0$ is large enough that the flow is bound, one may still observe an outgoing wind from a rapidly star-forming galaxy for two reasons.
+First, there is a region of parameter space where the time to reach the turning point $t_{\rm turn}$ is larger than the time for the rapidly star-forming galaxy to deplete its gas supply $t_\star=M_g/{\rm SFR}$ (see equation [\ref{tstar}]).
+Since $t_{\rm turn}/t_\star\sim(z_{\rm turn}/r_D) t_c/t_\star$ (see equation [\ref{tc}]), $z_{\rm turn}/r_D\gtrsim60r_{D,\,1kpc}^{-1/2} f_{g,0.5}^{-0.4}\Sigma_0^{0.1}$ is required for $t_{\rm turn}/t_\star\gtrsim1$.
+Second, an observable flow along the line of sight to a non-edge-on disc can have a maximum velocity $v_{\rm max}$ that is comparable to $v_{\infty}$ in equation (\ref{terminal01}), even though the flow is bound on large scales ($z_{\rm turn}$) by the dark matter halo.
 Figure \ref{fig_polevelocity} shows the one-dimensional outflow velocity $v_{z}/v_{c}$ along the pole with various $f_{0}$ and $c'$.
 In the bound case, the maximum outflow velocities $v_{\rm max}$ peak around $1-10r_{D}$ before decreasing to much lower values.
-The maximum $v_{\rm max}$ is still comparable to $v_{\infty}$ in the absence of a halo or bulge, except for very large $f_{0}\gtrsim5$ (see eq.~\ref{scalef0}).
-The velocity of the flow before changing sign and falling back to the host galaxy is time-dependent and approximately reaches its maximum at a time $\sim t_{c}$ (eq.~\ref{tc}).
+The maximum $v_{\rm max}$ is still comparable to $v_{\infty}$ in the absence of a halo or bulge or extended disc, except for very large $f_{0}\gtrsim5$ (see equation [\ref{scalef0}]).
+The velocity of the flow before changing sign and falling back to the host galaxy is time-dependent and approximately reaches its maximum at a time $\sim t_{c}$ (equation [\ref{tc}]).

-The fact that $t_{\rm turn}>t_\star$ and that $v_{\rm max}$ approaches a few $\times\langle v_{\rm rot}\rangle$ together imply that if galaxies are selected as bright starbursts, they may appear to have unbound outflows even though the gas is in fact bound on large scales by the dark matter halo potential.
-Indeed, Figure \ref{fig_polevelocity} implies that starbursts with bound flows may exhibit a rough correlation of the form $v_{\rm max}\sim1-3 \langle v_{\rm rot}\rangle$.
+The fact that $t_{\rm turn}>t_\star$ and that $v_{\rm max}$ approaches a few $\times v_{\rm rot}$ together imply that if galaxies are selected as bright rapidly star-forming galaxies, they may appear to have unbound outflows even though the gas is in fact bound on large scales by the dark matter halo potential.
+Indeed, Figure \ref{fig_polevelocity} implies that rapidly star-forming galaxies with bound flows may exhibit a rough correlation of the form $v_{\rm max}\sim1-1.5\,v_{\rm rot}$.